-The ZL50073 is a large switch with a comprehensive list of user configurable, 'per-group' programmable features.
-In order to facilitate ease of use, the ZL50073 offers a simple programming model.
+The ZL50074 is a large switch with a comprehensive list of user configurable, 'per-group' programmable features.
+In order to facilitate ease of use, the ZL50074 offers a simple programming model.
 Streams are grouped in sets of four, with each group sharing the same configured characteristics.
 In this way it is possible to reduce programming complexity, while still maintaining flexible 'per-group' configuration options:

-- Input and output rate selection; see Section 1.4 - Input stream clock source selection; see Section 2.0 - Output stream clock source selection; see Section 2.0 - Input stream sampling point selection; see Section 5.1 - Output stream fractional bit advance; see Section 5.2 - Input and output stream inversion control; see Section 14.4
+- Input stream clock source selection, see Section 2.0 - Output stream clock source selection, see Section 2.0 - Input stream sampling point selection, see Section 5.1 - Output stream fractional bit advance, see Section 5.2 - Input and output stream inversion control; see Section 12.3

-The streams are grouped, one from the TDM 'A' streams, combined with the corresponding 'B', 'C' and 'D' streams.
-For example, input stream group #12 is STiA12, STiB12, STiC12, STiD12, and output stream group #4 is SToA4, SToB4, SToC4, SToD4.
 There are 32 input and 32 output groups.
-Depending on the data rate set for the group there will be between 1 and 4 streams activated.
-If the data rate is set for 65.536 Mbps, the 'A' stream will be activated and the 'B', 'C' and 'D' streams will not be activated.
-If the data rate is set for 32.768 Mbps, the 'A' and 'B' streams will be activated and the 'C' and 'D' streams will not be activated.
-If the data rate is set for 32.768 Mbps, the 'A' and 'B' streams will be activated and the 'C' and 'D' streams will not be activated.
-If the data rate is set for either 16.384 Mbps or 8.192 Mbps all of the streams, 'A', 'B', 'C' and 'D' will be activated.
+Depending on the data rate set for the device there will be either 1, 2 or 4 streams activated in each group.
+If the data rate is set for 65.536 Mbps, the 'A' streams will be activated; the 'B', 'C' and 'D' streams will not be activated.
+If the data rate is set for 32.768 Mbps, the 'A' and 'B' streams will be activated; the 'C' and 'D' streams will not be activated.
+If the data rate is set for 16.384 Mbps or 8.192 Mbps, the 'A', 'B', 'C' and 'D' streams will all be activated.
 The maximum channel capacity of a group is 1024 channels when operating at any data rate except for 8.192 Mbps, in which case the maximum operating channel capacity decreases to 512 channels.